Qazzquimby/Lindholm/README.md

 With more features in development, including custom map rotations, discord integration, game logging and analytics.

+## Is Lindholm for me?

+The current version of Lindholm is designed to run classic Overwatch styled custom games, with the same number of players on each team, and may not function well in boss style servers.

+The current version of Lindholm is not designed to enforce any rules that make up some custom games, such as swapping players on death, or requiring hero switches.

+Outside of these cases, Lindholm is useful for hosts who want to provide a more consistent service with less tedious management.

 ## Getting Started

 These instructions will get Lindholm configured on your system and running your server.